 You’re all set- Start Monitoring!

-After the above-mentioned steps have been taken into account; Defining your business goals, choosing suitable software, notifying your employees, providing clear computer/ internet monitoring policies and getting employees’ consent you are all set to monitor your employees’ performance with confidence and in accordance with the law.
+After the above-mentioned steps have been taken into account; Defining your business goals, choosing suitable software, notifying your employees, providing clear computer/ internet monitoring policies and getting employees’ consent you are all set to monitor your employees’ performance with confidence and under the law.

 FROM NESTERSOFT INC.